alenkis/alenkis/content/blog/semigroup/index.md

 }
 ```
 \
-This is where a `Semigroup`[^1] concept comes in. _`Semigroup` is a closed and associative algebraic structure_.
-It's implemented as a _typeclass_[^2], but instead of going deeper into what all of that means, let's explain _what it does_.
+This is where a `Semigroup` concept comes in. _[Semigroup](https://en.wikipedia.org/wiki/Semigroup) is a closed and associative algebraic structure_.
+It's implemented as a _typeclass_[^1], but instead of going deeper into what all of that means, let's explain _what it does_.
 In order for something to _behave_ like a Semigroup, it needs to have a `concat` method defined for it's type.
 In other words, we need to know how to combine elements of type `T` and produce another value of type `T` (the `closed` part from the definition)

 ```ts
 interface Semigroup<T> {